jrozkosz/QLoRA_finetuning_LLM/README.md

    - Comparing the performance of smaller datasets with more epochs versus larger datasets with fewer epochs.

 5. **Generalization Abilities:**
-   - Evaluating the model's ability to generalize by testing it on a different dataset.
+   - Evaluating the model's ability to generalize by testing it on a different dataset (fien-tuned on tweets dataset and tested on financial dataset).